SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConfigurationAgent/GetHelpDispatcherUrl.md

 so.topic: reference
 ---

+# String GetHelpDispatcherUrl()

 Will get the GetHelpDispatcherUrl used by the help system

 **Returns:** String